 – a burning feeling when urinating, or even when not urinating

 – feeling the need to urinate, but being unable to

 – darker coloured urine or even blood in the urine

 – fever or flu-like symptoms

 The most common solution for most woman is to head to the doctor for some antibiotics.
 However, many don’t want to take antibiotics and want a more natural solution.
-Antibiotics contribute to candida overgrowth, and the use of them is correlated with causing UTI’s (for some)in the first place!
-Fortunately there are MANY natural alternatives.
-Below is a list of the most common.
+Antibiotics contribute to candida overgrowth, and the use of them is correlated with causing UTI’s (for some) in the first place!
+Fortunately there are MANY natural remedies for uti’s.
+Below is a list what has worked for me.
 Different methods work for different people, so try try try until you find the solution that works for you!

 1. Drink A LOT OF WATER